satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 Assign a static IP address to the machine on GCP VM.

+#### Creating a new GCS bucket

+1. Go to GCP and setup a new GCS bucket for the project.

+#### Creating a new principal service account

+1. Go to "IAM and Admin" to setup a new principal service account e.g. "project-zoomcamp-api@terraform-demo-435315.iam.gserviceaccount.com"

+2. Assign the following roles:
+    - BigQuery Admin
+    - Compute Admin
+    - Dataproc Administrator
+    - Storage Admin

+3. Create key credentials to access the principal service account and store the '.json' file to your local environment
+   __Warning: DO NOT SHARE THE CREDENTIALS OR HOST IN PUBLIC WEBSITES__

 #### Establish connection between GCP VM and local machine